-Effect of Water Absorption on Tensile and Fatigue Behavior of Short Glass Fiber Polyamide-6 and Short Glass Fiber Polybutylene Terephthalate
+Effect of Water Absorption on Tensile and Fatigue Behaviors of Two Short Glass Fiber Reinforced Thermoplastics

-An experimental study was conducted to evaluate the effect of water absorption on tensile and fatigue behaviors of an impact-modified short glass fiber polyamide-6 and a short glass fiber polybutylene terephthalate.
+Abstract An experimental study was conducted to evaluate the effect of water absorption on tensile and fatigue behaviors of an impact-modified short glass fiber polyamide-6 and a short glass fiber polybutylene terephthalate.
 Specimens were prepared in the longitudinal and transverse directions with respect to the injection mold flow direction and immersed in water.
-Tensile tests were performed at room temperature with specimens at various degrees of water absorption and mathematical relations were developed to represent tensile properties as a function of water content.
-The maximum water absorption and effect of aging time on tensile properties were also assessed.
+Kinetics of water absorption was studied and found to follow the Fick's law.
+Tensile tests were performed at room temperature with specimens in the longitudinal and transverse directions and with various degrees of water absorption.
+Mathematical relations were developed to represent tensile properties as a function of water content.
 Load-controlled tension-tension fatigue tests were conducted in both longitudinal and transverse directions and correlations between tensile and fatigue strengths were obtained.
-Dynamic mechanical tests were also accomplished and the viscoelastic behavior in both wet and dry conditions was characterized.

 Effect of Fiber Orientation on the Mechanical Properties of Long Glass Fiber Reinforced (LGFR) Composites